 CPC (Cost Per Click) means a pricing model that the publisher is paid each time a visitor clicks on a given Creative and thereby being directed to a selected mobile webpage.
 No matter what action is taken at the selected mobile webpage, all that matters with this pricing model is that the Creative was clicked.

-CPT (Cost Per Time) means a pricing model by which LeadGid pays for the Creative to be shown on a website/wap site for each billable time-based unit.
+CPT (Cost Per Time) means a pricing model by which payment is made for the Creative to be shown on a website/wap site for each billable time-based unit.

-Creative means materials of any type used under this Agreement, including, but not limited to, buttons, banners, text-links, pop-ups, pop-unders and text, possible mobile web link, and/or graphic file or file of such other format to be displayed for the purpose of digital marketing.
+Creative (also – Promo Materials) means materials of any type used under the advertisement agreements entered into by Us with the advertisers, including, but not limited to, buttons, banners, text-links, pop-ups, pop-unders and text, possible mobile web link, and/or graphic file or file of such other format to be displayed for the purpose of digital marketing.

 Disclosing Party means the Party disclosing or providing Confidential Information (either directly or through such Party’s Representatives) to the Recipient or the Recipient’s Representatives.